sampathkumar26/SIP-2019-Project-2/README.md

 This project was done in **Summer Internship Program 2019** from **Smart Bridge and IBM.**

 The project is on **RETAIL BANKING ANALYSIS**.
-In this prediction model, We have used decision tree and also we compared the `r2_score` of linear and decision tree.
+In this prediction model, We have used K — Nearest Neighbors with accuracy of `80%`.

 ---